Luís Figo

-Figo had a successful career highlighted by several trophy wins, including the Portuguese Cup, four La Liga titles, two Spanish Cups, three Spanish Super Cups, one UEFA Champions League title, one UEFA Cup Winners' Cup, two UEFA Super Cups, one Intercontinental Cup, four Serie A titles, one Italian Cup and three Italian Super Cups.
+Figo had a very successful career highlighted by several trophy wins, including the Portuguese Cup, four La Liga titles, two Spanish Cups, three Spanish Super Cups, one Champions League title, one UEFA Cup Winners' Cup, two UEFA Super Cups, one Intercontinental Cup, four Serie A titles, one Italian Cup, and three Italian Super Cups.
 At international level, he scored 32 goals for Portugal, representing the nation at three European Championships and two World Cups, helping them reach the final but finish as runners-up at Euro 2004, as well as reaching the semi-finals at the 2006 World Cup.

 Early years

 The only child of António Caeiro Figo and Maria Joana Pestana Madeira who moved from Alentejo to Lisbon in the early 1970s, Figo grew up in the working-class district of Cova da Piedade, Almada.
-He began his career as a street footballer at U.F.C.
-Os Pastilhas, before joining the academy of Sporting Clube de Portugal at the age of 12.
+He began his career as a street footballer at Os Pastilhas, before joining the academy of Sporting CP at the age of 12.
 In his youth, Figo played futsal from which he learned a lot of skills that helped him later in his career.

 Club career

 Sporting CP

-Figo started his career at Sporting CP, making his league debut on 1 April 1990 during the 1989–90 season as a substitute for Marlon Brandão in a 1–0 home win against Marítimo.
-On 7 December 2021, Figo scored his first goal against Torreense in the 1991–92 season, equalising as Sporting won 2–1.
+Figo started his career at Sporting CP, making his league debut on 2 April 1990 during the 1989–90 season as a substitute for Marlon Brandão in a 1–0 home win against Marítimo.
+On 7 December 1991, Figo scored his first goal against Torreense in the 1991–92 season, equalising as Sporting won 2–1.
 He won his first senior international cap in 1991.
 Prior to that, he won the 1991 FIFA Under-20 World Championships and Under-16 European Championships with Portugal junior sides alongside Rui Costa and João Pinto.
 He was also a significant part of Portugal's "Golden Generation".
 In his final season at Sporting he won the 1994–95 Portuguese Cup.